Old Money Style Interior - Design: Key Elements and Inspiration

 -

-Ambient, layered light is key—use table lamps, sconces, and chandeliers rather than harsh overheads.
-Warm bulbs and shades soften spaces.
-Lamps with history or classic shapes add understated character.
+Ambient, layered light is key—think table lamps, sconces and chandeliers rather than harsh overheads.
+Warm bulbs and shades perhaps need to be considered in a décor because they mimic the natural environment.
+Lamps with historic or classic shapes bring understated character.

 -